nextstrain/cli/doc/development.md

 New releases are made frequently and tagged in git using a [_signed_ tag][].
 There is a `./devel/release` script which will prepare a new release from your local repository.
+Run this script using the isolated development environment.
 It ends with instructions for you on how to push the release commit/tag.

 When a release tag is pushed, the [CI workflow][] builds [source distributions][] and [built distributions][] (wheels), tests them, and if tests